 Overall, the baseline estimation results suggest that openness has different impacts on different sets of indicators of financial development in China.
 For the indirect finance (i.e. banking sector), both trade and financial openness negatively affect the size indicators, while they positively drive the efficiency indicators of financial development.
 We note that the negative impact of openness on the size indicator is in contrast to the finding in most cross-country studies of a positive link between openness and financial development in general.
 For the direct financial sector, although trade openness also exerts negative impact on financial development, financial openness tends to enhance financial development.
-Of course, the enhancement effect of financial openness on capital market development.
+Of course, the enhancement effect of financial openness on capital market development is consistent with the nature (and definitions) of financial openness and capital market development.
 The next section embarks on the implications of different impact of openness on the size and efficiency of financial development in China.